sphinx-doc/sphinx/doc/usage/extensions/math.rst

    __ https://docs.mathjax.org/en/stable/web/configuration.html#configuration

-   For help converting your old MathJax configuration to to the new :confval:`mathjax4_config`, see `Converting your old Configuration to v4`__.
+   For help converting your old MathJax configuration to the new :confval:`mathjax4_config`, see `Converting your old Configuration to v4`__.

    __ https://docs.mathjax.org/en/stable/web/